Insurance Plus · Texas Independent Insurance Agency 2626 Cole Ave #300, Dallas, TX 75204 · 214-351-4097

 Inspection or Repair Issues

-Peeling paint, damaged steps, open claims, unrepaired damage, or safety concerns may create underwriting problems.
+Peeling paint, damaged steps, open claims, unrepaired damage, or safety concerns may need to be addressed before some markets can consider the property.

 Older Texas home insurance review for roof and property condition